-- 1. Prior to adopting the plan.
-Camden Council should amend its stormwater work schedule in the LCM CP to list the: - ancillary stormwater items provided with the transport works - associated costs of the essential works stormwater items
+- 1. Camden Council should amend its stormwater work schedule in the LCM CP, where practical, to list the: - ancillary stormwater items provided with the transport works - associated costs of the essential works stormwater items.

 The LCM CP includes around \$105 million of transport works and associated land.
 Around \$37 million is for land purchases, and \$68 million for works.